avajadi/portablecdm/README.md

 * Currently empty

 ## Future updates
-* Show where the current time is on the timeline
 * List of favorite port calls
-* Propose 'recently used' location (from port call) when sending time stamps outside state

 ## Suggested updates
 * Dynamic loading of port calls